gradle/gradle/design-docs/build-initialisation.md

 * Rename the `Maven2GradlePlugin` type to `BuildSetupPlugin`.
 * Move the plugin and task implementation out of the `maven` project to a new `buildSetup` project.
 * Move the plugin and task implementation to the `org.gradle.buildsetup.plugins` package.
+* Add the new packages to `default-imports.txt`.
 * Move the integration tests to live in the `buildSetup` project.
 * Change the plugin to add a lifecycle task called `setupBuild` that depends on the `maven2Gradle` task.
 * Change the plugin to only add the `maven2Gradle` task if the `pom.xml` file exists in the project root directory.
+* Change the plugin to always generate a `settings.gradle` file.
+* Change the plugin to generate an empty `build.gradle` when no `pom.xml` is present.
+The empty script should include some comments about how to get started - eg perhaps a commented-out template Java project or perhaps a link to the 'java' tutorial user guide chapter.
 * Change the plugin so that it adds a task of type `Wrapper` to generate the wrapper files.
 * Update and rename the existing `boostrapPlugin` chapter in the user guide to reflect the changes.

 ## Test coverage

+* Well-behaved plugin int test for the new plugin.
 * Change the existing integration tests to run the `setupBuild` task.
 * Change the existing integration tests to verify that the wrapper files are generated.
 * Change the existing integration tests to verify that a `settings.gradle` is generated.
-* Verify that when `setupBuild` is run in a directory that does not contain a `pom.xml` then an empty `build.gradle` file and the wrapper files are generated.
+* Verify that when `setupBuild` is run in a directory that does not contain a `pom.xml` then an empty `build.gradle` file, plus a `settings.gradle` and the wrapper files are generated.

 # Story: User initializes a Gradle build without writing a stub build script